davideicardi/es4kafka/README.md

 ![event-sourcing-topology](docs/event-sourcing-topology.drawio.png)

-NOTE: in the past I have implemented this topology in a different way, by joining the commands with the snapshots and creating snapshots by aggregating events.
+NOTE: in the past I have implemented this topology in a different way, by joining the commands with the changelog (called snapshots previously) and creating changelog by aggregating events.
 But while this implementation was simpler it has concurrency problems.
 For reference see this [version](https://github.com/davideicardi/es4kafka/tree/8e5f6228bc37fc4d27138b9077fda3f2067c6d77) and the discussion [here](https://lists.apache.org/thread.html/r0cf4a01bc86bd6506b0a0c5fe1ed42dc9813e2bc1024ee90a9028b8b%40%3Cusers.kafka.apache.org%3E).